tonipamies/contribution-widgets/src/widgets/customapAlert/README.md

 **isDismissible**: select true if the alert is dismissible or false if not.

 **onDismiss**: if the alert is dismissible, the accion to execute when dismiss it.
+If it is a javascript
+               function name, it will receive three parameters $window, $form and $scope.

 **isAutoDismissible**: select true for auto-close the alert.